chizurum4444/My_Study_Website/README.md

 # My Study Site

-* Welcome to My Study Site!
+* Welcome to My Study Site, an interactive study helper site.

 Here are the instructions on how to run it: